Dzheky/evgeny.dev/README.md

 * Run `yarn && yarn dev`
 * Go to [link](http://localhost:4000/) `http://localhost:4000/`

-### For a dashboard to properly work you should fill out all env variables.
+### For the dashboard to properly work you should fill out all of the env variables.

 create `.env` file in the project folder and add these environment variables:
 #### UNSPLASH_ACCESS_KEY